 For another acupressure lesson directly from Lee, check out this brief video.

-The workshop will include spoken lessons, Qi Gong routines, and acupressure practices to give participants a fully integrated experience.
+The workshop includes spoken lessons, Qi Gong routines, and acupressure practices to give participants a fully integrated experience.
 Since Qi Gong and acupressure are complementary practices, both are more powerful when they’re combined with the other.

 Learning acupressure is like gaining access to your inner resources for health and healing.
 Whether you want to learn how to overcome headaches, digestive issues, insomnia, or emotional imbalances, acupressure can be a wonderful tool for personal empowerment.
-Click on the banner below to learn more and sign up today.
+Click on the banner below to learn more learn acupressure for yourself.